DexSinGrasp: Learning a Unified Policy for Dexterous Object Singulation and Grasping in Densely Cluttered Environments: Conclusion

 \paragraph{Observation Space} The observation space of this singulation and grasping is defined as

-where the proprioceptive robot state $s_t^R\in\mathbb{R}^{72}$ includes the wrist pose as well as joint positions, velocities, and forces for each finger and wrist dummy joints; the action $a_{t-1}$ at the previous time step will be discussed later; the object state $s_t^O\in\mathbb{R}^{16}$ consists of the object's position and quaternion, linear and angular velocity, and object-hand position difference; the hand-object distances $d_t^{HO}\in\mathbb{R}^{21}$ present the minimum distances between each hand links and points on the object; the time encoding $T_t\in\mathbb{R}^{29}$ encodes the current time along with a sine-cosine time embedding.
+where the proprioceptive robot state $s_t^R\in\mathbb{R}^{72}$ includes the wrist pose as well as joint positions, velocities, and forces for each finger and wrist dummy joints (All joint-related dimensions hereafter are based on the Leap Hand \cite{shaw2023leap} and omitted for brevity); the action $a_{t-1}$ at the previous time step will be discussed later; the object state $s_t^O\in\mathbb{R}^{16}$ consists of the object's position and quaternion, linear and angular velocity, and object-hand position difference; the hand-object distances $d_t^{HO}\in\mathbb{R}^{21}$ present the minimum distances between each hand links and points on the object; the time encoding $T_t\in\mathbb{R}^{29}$ encodes the current time along with a sine-cosine time embedding.
 The singulation distance $d_t^S \in\mathbb{R}^{8}$ presents the distances between the target object and surrounding objects, indicating the level of enclosure within the clutter.
 If the number of surrounding objects satisfies $n<8$, the corresponding dimensions are padded with 0.

 \paragraph{Action Space} The action space $a_t \triangleq \left[ a_t^P, a_t^F\right]\in\mathbb{R}^{22}$ includes palm delta pose $a_t^P\in\mathbb{R}^{6}$ and linearly smoothed finger joint positions $a_t^F:= \lambda a_t^F + (1-\lambda) a_{t-1}^F\in\mathbb{R}^{16}$ for each finger.